Agnes Tirop: Murdered Olympic runner buried in Kenya | DW | 23.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Hundreds of people gathered to bid farewell to Agnes Tirop who was found dead 10 days ago.
-The athlete had represented her country in the Tokyo Olympics.
+Hundreds of people gathered to bid farewell to Agnes Tirop, who was found dead 10 days ago.
+The athlete had represented Kenya in the Tokyo Olympics.

 Kenyan athletes and mourners throw flowers towards the coffin of long-distance runner Agnes Tirop during her funeral service